benelan/cra-mobx/README.md

 # cra-mobx
 A boilerplate create-react-app with MobX.
-The master branch is [considered obsolete](https://mobx-react.js.org/recipes-inject).
-Check out the [context branch](https://github.com/benelan/cra-mobx/tree/context) for an up to date approach.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).